blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Why the left turns a blind eye to evil actions committed by historically oppressed people.md

 # Foreword
 I wrote this in a reply to someone who was pissed of at how the media put up the graduation poster of a black person who was mauled to death by two Pitbulls while trying to break in to a white guy's house.

+I had started it with "To play the devil's advocate, I think ".
 # Content
 The left wing position is that Black people do wrong things, but they believe that: